[Updated October 2020]

 No Child Goes Hungry (NCGH) is pleased to partner with the Columbus Blessing Boxes Project to support its expanding network of little free pantries throughout Central Ohio.
 Like many organizations, the leaders of Columbus Blessing Boxes have had to be very creative with their support model in response to the COVID-19 pandemic to meet the growing need for hunger relief in the community and keep volunteers socially distanced.
 To date, NCGH has donated $2,500 to support the building and stocking of eight Blessings Boxes.

-Since its founding, the Columbus Blessing Boxes project has built and established new boxes through a collaborative group building process.
-Due to the COVID-19 crisis and the need for the community and its volunteers to remain safely socially distanced, the organization needed to pivot its strategy and find a way to continue expanding its network at a time of escalated hunger-relief need.
+Since its founding, the Columbus Blessing Boxes project has built and established new boxes through a collaborative group-building process.
+Due to the COVID-19 crisis and the need for the community and its volunteers to remain safely and socially distanced, the organization needed to pivot its strategy and find a way to continue expanding its network at a time of escalated hunger-relief need.

 “Since we can’t get a group together to have a build day, we’ve partnered with a local Eagle Scout candidate and his grandfather to assemble Blessing Box kits,” explained Columbus Blessing Boxes Project Founder, Gretchen Davis.
 “Each kit will have everything needed to assemble a box, including pre-cut wood, a pre-assembled door, roof and directions.
 Several people have expressed their desire to build a box from the kits.
 When the kits are ready, the Scouts will take them to the people that have signed up to be builders.
 When boxes are completed, we’ll ask volunteers to take the new boxes to their locations around Central Ohio.
 We’ve partnered with a local church, Lithopolis United Methodist Church in Lithopolis, Ohio.
 Their members are signing up to go on regular routes to help keep the boxes filled.
 We already have a list of people willing and anxiously waiting to host new boxes.”

-Columbus Blessing Boxes was founded in January 2018 with a goal of both helping families in need in their community and encouraging children to experience the tenants of volunteerism, advocacy, and stewardship.
+Columbus Blessing Boxes was founded in January 2018 with the goal of both helping families in need in their community and encouraging children to experience the tenants of volunteerism, advocacy, and stewardship.

 For months, we had been searching for a charitable organization that would allow our young children to participate,” said Columbus Blessing Boxes Founder Gretchen Davis.
 “We were turned away over and over, so we decided to start our own charity.
 We want our children to know that every good deed counts and that we can all help in some way, big or small.
 We started the Columbus Blessing Boxes project, purchased some used cabinets on Craigslist, and with some willing friends and family, turned them into the first Blessing Boxes.”

-Today, their project has turned into a network of hope and desperately needed hunger-relief.
-With over 60 boxes throughout Central Ohio, the Blessing Boxes project is helping to change lives and foster a sense of community responsibility and support.
+Today, their project has turned into a network of hope and desperately needed hunger relief.
+With over 100 boxes throughout Central Ohio as of 2023, the Blessing Boxes project is helping to change lives and foster a sense of community responsibility and support.

 I immediately connected with Gretchen’s story about how she was trying to find a charitable organization in which her kids could volunteer,” said NCGH Founder and Director Rev. Kären Rasmussen.
 “I know so many parents who struggle to find similar opportunities for their children to participate in community activities.
 The beauty of the Blessing Boxes is that kids and people of all ages can be involved.
 I am so impressed by how the organization has been able to pivot its strategy and partner with two innovative community members to continue its mission of helping address hunger advocacy in Central Ohio.
 I’m proud that No Child Goes Hungry can support this critical organization.”